TezDevs/digital-hooligan/docs/attention-first-draft.md

 Once decisions drive design,
 subtraction becomes unavoidable.

-Most dashboards fail not because they lack data, but because they refuse to let go of it.
+Most dashboards don’t fail because they lack data.
+They fail because they refuse to let go of it.

-There are metrics that feel important but don’t belong on a decision surface.
+Some metrics feel important
+but don’t belong on a decision surface.

-Some metrics are useful only after a decision is made.
+Some are useful only after a decision is made.
-Some are valuable for trend analysis, not real-time action.
+Some matter for trends, not real-time action.
 Some exist to reassure stakeholders, not operators.

-When these metrics live on the primary dashboard, they create noise without direction.
+When these metrics live on the main dashboard, they create noise without direction.

 The cost of clutter is subtle.
 Each extra element steals attention.
 Each additional graph increases doubt.
-Each “nice to have” slows the moment of action.
+Each “nice to have” slows action.

 Good dashboard design requires saying no to metrics that are technically correct but operationally irrelevant in the moment.

-This is uncomfortable.
-Removing data feels risky.
+This feels risky.
-It feels like losing visibility.
+Removing data feels like losing visibility.

-But visibility without action is not safety.
+But visibility without action isn’t safety.
 It’s distraction.

 Subtraction doesn’t mean deletion.
 It means placement.

 Metrics that don’t support immediate decisions still matter.
 They belong one layer deeper,
 where investigation and learning happen.

 The main view should feel sparse by design.
-If it feels empty in calm moments, that’s a sign it may work when things break.
+If it feels empty when things are calm, that’s often a sign it will work when things break.

 ---

 ## 5. A Simple Example

-Imagine a service that suddenly starts timing out.
+Imagine a service suddenly starts timing out.

-The decision the operator needs to make is simple: roll back the last deploy, or wait.
+The decision is straightforward: roll back the last deploy, or wait.

-That decision has a cost either way.
+Both options have costs.
-Rolling back might disrupt users or hide the real issue.
+Rolling back may disrupt users or hide the real issue.
-Waiting might extend customer impact.
+Waiting may extend customer impact.

-A decision-first dashboard does not try to explain everything about the system.
+A decision-first dashboard doesn’t try to explain everything.
 It answers two questions clearly:
 “Did something change recently?” and